gear-foundation/academy/docs/17-auction-state/state-and-logic.md

 }
 ```

-and add the fields to the contract state:
+Then add the fields to the contract state:

 ```rust
 #[derive(Default)]